makrai/notes/li19-speech-db-mental-survey.md

 ## Limitations

-* number under of participants limited to 40 in the majority of the studies,
+* number of participants limited to 40 in the majority of the studies,
-* mostly focus on patients with neurocognitive illness, such as eg aphasia, stutter, and brain injuries, which reveal explicit signs of language disabilities in learning and delivering verbal or non-verbal
+* mostly focus on patients with neurocognitive illness eg aphasia, stutter, and brain injuries, which reveal explicit signs of language disabilities in learning and delivering verbal or non-verbal
-* inadequate number of existing corpora for patients with mental disorders such eg dementia, schizophrenia, depression, autism and other mental diseases that may also reveal abnormalities in emotion, language usage, or behavior in communication, which should be taken into consideration
+* inadequate number of existing corpora for patients with mental disorders eg dementia, schizophrenia, depression, autism and other mental diseases that may also reveal abnormalities in emotion, language usage, or behavior in communication, which should be taken into consideration